pragmint/open-practices/practices/treat-broken-builds-like-outages.md

 ### [Team Experimentation](/capabilities/team-experimentation.md)

 Teams can only experiment safely when they have a stable foundation to fall back on.
 If the build is constantly broken, it becomes impossible to determine if a failure is due to a new experiment or pre-existing issues.
-A "green" build provides the safety net required for teams to innovate and test new ideas without fear of destabilizing the system.
+A green build provides the safety net required for teams to innovate and test new ideas without fear of destabilizing the system.